GCOM7140/group-project/README.md

 12:30 pm.

 3. A presentation of no more than 12 minutes, plus up to eight minutes of Q&A.
+An agenda will guide when groups present.
+Make sure your final presentation title gets added to this agenda by submitting it no later than April 18 at 12:30 pm.
 Invited guests, your peers, and I will use the [presentation guidelines](#presentation-guidelines) below to assess your presentation and give you developmental feedback.
-This [agenda][] will guide when groups present.
-Add your *final* presentation title to the [agenda][] via this Google Sheet no later than April 18 at 12:30 pm.
 Submit your slide deck via GitHub no later than April 25 at 12:30 pm.

-### Proposal Guidelines
+## Proposal Guidelines
 Your proposal should outline your plan for this group project and describe in
 detail: